Statistical Efficiency of Score Matching: The View from Isoperimetry: Recovering an interpretation of score matching

-As mentioned, the connection between score matching objective and the relative Fisher information was previously observed, for example in \citep{shao2019bayesian,nielsen2021fast}.
-We also remark that if we use the fact $\I(p | q) = - \frac{d}{dt} \KL(p_t, q)\mid_{t = 0}$, the score matching objective has a natural interpretation in terms of select $q$ to minimize the contraction of the Langevin dynamics for $q$ started at $p$.
-On the other hand, \cite{lyu2009interpretation} previously observed that the score matching objective can be interpreted as the infinitesimal change in KL divergence between $p$ and $q$ as we add noise to both of them.
+We remarked that if we use the fact $\I(p | q) = - \frac{d}{dt} \KL(p_t, q)\mid_{t = 0}$, the score matching objective has a natural interpretation in terms of select $q$ to minimize the contraction of the Langevin dynamics for $q$ started at $p$.
+On the other hand, \cite{guo2009relative} and \cite{lyu2009interpretation} previously observed that the score matching objective can be interpreted as the infinitesimal change in KL divergence between $p$ and $q$ as we add noise to both of them, which is closely related to the de Bruijn identity.
 We now explain why these two quantities are equal by giving a proof of their equality (which is shorter than the one you get by going through the proof in \cite{lyu2009interpretation}).

 Before giving the formal proof, we give some intuition for why the statement should be true.
 The Langevin dynamics approximately adds a noise of size $N(0,2t)$ and subtracts a gradient step along $\nabla \log q$, and this dynamics preserves $q$.
 For small $t$, the gradient step is essentially reversible and preserves the KL.
 So heuristically, reversing the gradient step gives $KL(p_t,q) \approx KL(N(0,2t) \ast p, N(0,2t) \ast q)$.
 We now give the formal proof. \begin{lemma} Assuming smooth probability densities $p(x)$ and $q(x)$ decay sufficiently fast at infinity,